Last reviewed on 16th February 2022

 Your local council may have also transferred the property to your housing association which would also make your home eligible.
 Furthermore, your home must be self-contained and your main or only residence.
 If you’re living in a property that isn’t self-contained or is an additional home, it’s likely you won’t be approved for the scheme.

 Finding a Right to Acquire mortgage lender

-The majority of lenders do offer Right to Acquire mortgages, however the way your application is assessed will differ.
+The majority of lenders do offer Right to Acquire mortgages.
+That said, the way your application is assessed will differ.
 Some lenders will charge you more than others, with fees and rates varying across the market.
-Furthermore, some lenders will be more suited to your circumstances, especially if you have certain issues such as bad credit or a low income for instance.
+Other lenders will be more suited to your circumstances, especially if you have certain issues such as bad credit or a low income for instance.